 By 1985, demand for enriched uranium had declined, and the gaseous diffusion cascades at ORGDP were placed in standby mode.
 That same year, the gas centrifuge program was canceled.
 The decision to permanently shut down the diffusion cascades was announced in late 1987, and actions necessary to implement that decision were initiated soon thereafter.
 Because of the termination of the original and primary missions, ORGDP was renamed the Oak Ridge K-25 Site in 1990.
-In 1996, the K-25 Site was renamed the East Tennessee Technology Park (ETTP).
-In 1992, the site also became known as the Center for Environmental Technology and the Center for Waste Management.
-The ETTP is the home of the Environmental Management and Enrichment Facilities (EMEF) business unit.
+In 1997, the K-25 Site was renamed the East Tennessee Technology Park (ETTP).